 How Content Marketing Pricing Works: Models, Typical Ranges, And What Each Buys You

 Content marketing pricing in 2026 clusters around a few repeatable models.
 Each buys different things: volume, strategy, execution speed, or measurable pipeline.
 Pricing can fluctuate based on scope, seniority, and the complexity of your marketing services needs.
 We break them down with realistic ranges for Series A through pre-IPO B2B SaaS.
-There is more context in our playbook on in house marketing vs agency.
+There is more context in our in-house vs. agency guide.

 Retainer / Fractional Content Team (monthly)